m-mwangi/alu-AirBnB_clone/README.md

 ## Project Description

-This project is aimed at devoloping a simplified version of the hbnb(airbnb) website.
+This project is aimed at developing a simplified version of the hbnb(airbnb) website.
 A complete web application has the following components: The console, website's frontend interface, database storage, and backend API.
 The project will be developed step by step with each step focusing on a specific aspect of the application.

 \*\* This is the first step and it consists of a custom command line interface for data management, and the base classes for storage of data. \*\*